ninolam/landing-in-real-art/CMS.md

 </b>

 #### Example 1
-If you want to make an image unvisible, just empty the subfield _image_ of the panel element.
+If you want to make an image unvisible, just empty the subfield _image_ of the panel element.<br>
 Example : the image #3 has no image

 <img src="./public/img/firebaseProcedure/empty_image_FS.png" >